erred/uva-rp1/notes/15-report-v4.md

 as trials have been limited to less than 1000 users.

 Multiple routing strategies have been proposed,
-OSPFN is a modification of OSPF to distrubte NDN names over IP networks, NLSR is a NDN native implementation of link state routing, DCR implements distance based routing, and CRoS-NDN uses a centralised controller to distribute routes based on global state.
+OSPFN is a modification of OSPF to distribute NDN names over IP networks, NLSR is a NDN native implementation of link state routing, DCR implements distance based routing, and CRoS-NDN uses a centralised controller to distribute routes based on global state.